F3real/F3real.github.io/content/ethernaut_wargame1.md

 }
 ~~~

-Looking at the code we see that first problem we have to overcome is modifier `contacted`.
-Length of content we need to send has to be greater then 2^200, which is impossible.
-We can bypass this due to fact that EVM doesn't validate an array's ABI-encoded length vs its actual payload.
-We will manually encode payload to send in similar way we have done in [Blockchain CTF]({filename}/blockchain_ctf.md) challenges.
+Looking at the code we see that the first problem we have to overcome is modifier `contacted`.
+The length of the content we need to send has to be greater then 2^200, which is impossible.
+We can bypass this due to the fact that EVM doesn't validate an array's ABI-encoded length vs its actual payload.
+We will manually encode payload to send in a similar way we have done in [Blockchain CTF]({filename}/blockchain_ctf.md) challenges.

 Payload:
 ~~~text